Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Brewing espresso shots.

-The beans you use will certainly impact the taste of your latte, but you don’t need to worry too much about using beans made for espresso.
+The beans you use will undoubtedly impact the taste of your latte, but you don't need to worry too much about using beans made for espresso.

 As long as you have a good grinder that can grind the beans fine enough for your machine, you won't have too much trouble making a good espresso.